Pico-8 Prototypes

 Conway as metaphor

-Cellular automata as a metaphor for humanity and nature — the simulation runs on its own rules, and the player's only real lever is where to seed the first cell.
+Cellular automata as a metaphor for humanity and nature.
+The simulation runs on its own rules, and the player's only real lever is where to seed the first cell.
 The result reads more like gardening than playing.

 VK Test